-Our board of directors has determined that each of the current directors, with the exception of Mr. DiPerna, Mr. Frank and Ms. Vos, is "independent," as defined by the listing rules of the NASDAQ Stock Market, or Nasdaq, and the rules and regulations of the SEC.
-Our board of directors has standing Audit, Compensation and Nominating and Governance Committees, each of which is comprised solely of independent directors in accordance with the Nasdaq listing rules.
+Our board of directors has determined that each of the current directors, with the exception of Mr. DiPerna, Mr. Frank and Ms. Vos, is "independent," as defined by the listing rules of the NASDAQ Stock Market or Nasdaq ("Nasdaq") and the rules and regulations of the SEC.
+Our board of directors has standing Audit, Compensation audit, compensation and Nominating nominating and Governance Committees, governance committees, each of which is comprised solely of independent directors in accordance with the Nasdaq listing rules.
 No director qualifies as independent unless the board of directors affirmatively determines that he has no direct or indirect relationship with us that would impair his independence.
 We independently review the relationship of the Company to any entity employing a director or on whose board of directors such director is serving currently.